chef-boneyard/chef-fundamentals/README.md

 * Create sections as directories.
 * Use PNGs for images.
 * Directory names should be lower case words as a title, "getting-started"
-* Each directory should have a 01_slide.md
+* Each directory should have a 01_slide.md, multiple sections may be broken up later.

+# Guides Directory

+See the `instructor-setup.md` guide in the guides directory for information on how to set up the lab environments for students to use in the hands on portion of the course.

 # Resources